 Belly Dance is a term for a beautiful feminine dance form from the Middle East.
 Its movements are thousands of years old and are based on traditional folk dances.
 Belly dance differs from Western dance forms by emphasizing the torso and using isolations to express the rhythmic and emotional qualities of Arabic music.
 Traditionally, it is an improvised solo dance — a dancer’s personal interpretation of the music.
 Attend Jawaahir’s performances and you will get a better feel of what the dance is about and its roots!

 Yes!
 The dance is a great total body workout that builds strength, is easy on your joints, and increases your flexibility.
 Belly dance is also a great emotional release because it is fun and creative!

-Our Fundamentals and Level 1 classes are geared for non-dancers.
+Our Level 1 classes are geared for non-dancers.
 You will learn basic movements and then build upon them.